RuvenGuna94/Notes--Generative-AI-with-Large-Language-Models/Notes/Week 1.md

     - Similarly, the output of the decoder's self-attention layer gets passed through the decoder's FFN and finally, softmax output layer.
     - The process continues in a loop until an end-of-sequence token is predicted.
     - The final sequence of tokens is detokenized into words to produce the output.

-• The encoder encodes input sequences into a deep representation of the structure and meaning of the input.
+Summary: The encoder encodes input sequences into a deep representation of the structure and meaning of the input.
 The decoder, working from input token triggers, uses the encoder's contextual understanding to generate new tokens

-• **Model Variations**:
+**Model Variations**:
     - Encoder-Only Models: Used for tasks like classification like sentiment analysis (e.g., BERT).
     - Encoder-Decoder Models: Used for sequence-to-sequence tasks.
 Commonly used for general text generation. (e.g., BART, T5).
     - Decoder-Only Models: Generalized for most tasks (e.g., GPT family, BLOOM, Jurassic, LLaMA)